 Ruins of ancient Tarsus

 The city has a history going back over 2,000 years.
-It was first ruled by the Hittites, then the Assyrians, then the Persian Empire.
-It was the seat of a Persian satrapy (which is a province or jurisdiction ruled by a Satrap (Persian governor) from 400 B.C. forward.
-Alexander the Great passed through Tarsus with his armies in 333 BC and nearly met his death here after a bath in the Cydnus.
+The Hittites first dominated the city, followed by the powerful Assyrian Empire then the massive empire of Persia.
+It was the headquarters of a Persian satrapy (a Persian governor who rules over a particular jurisdiction or province) for a period of time starting from around 400 B.C.
+The undefeated Grecian military leader Alexander travelled through Tarsus with his massive army in 333 B.C.
+Alexander almost met his demise in the city after he had taken a bath in Cydnus.

 The city was also the place where Egyptian Queen Cleopatra and Mark Antony met for the first time and where they held celebrated feasts during the construction of their fleet (41 B.C.).
 It was well-known for its culture of Greek philosophy, literature and wealth.
 Its schools of learning rivaled and excelled even those found in Athens and Alexandria.
 Around 171 B.C. the city's library held 200,000 books, including a huge collection of scientific works.